Fair Division of Mixed Divisible and Indivisible Goods: Introduction

 \section{Introduction}

 Fair division studies the allocation of scarce resources among interested agents, with the objective of finding an allocation that is fair to all participants involved.
-Initiated by \citet{Steinhaus48}, the study of fair division has since been attracting interests from various disciplines for decades, including among others, mathematics, economics, and computer science~\citep{BramsTa96,RobertsonWe98,Moulin03,Thomson16,Moulin19}.
+Initiated by~\citet{Steinhaus48}, the study of fair division has since been attracting interest from various disciplines for decades, including among others, mathematics, economics, and computer science~\citep{BramsTa96,RobertsonWe98,Moulin03,Thomson16,Moulin19}.

 The literature of fair division can be divided into two classes, categorized by the type of the resources to be allocated.
 The first class assumes the resource to be heterogeneous and infinitely divisible.
 The corresponding problem is commonly known as \emph{cake cutting}.
 One of the most prominent fairness notions in this setting is \emph{envy-freeness (EF)}.
-An allocation is said to be envy-free if each agent prefers her own bundle to any other bundle in the allocation.
+An allocation is said to be envy-free if each agent {weakly} prefers her own bundle to any other bundle in the allocation.
 An envy-free allocation with divisible resources always exists~\citep{Alon87,Su99} and can be found via a discrete and bounded protocol~\citep{AzizMa16}.

 The second class considers the fair allocation of \emph{indivisible} goods.
-Note that envy-freeness may fail to exist in the indivisible goods setting.\footnote{Consider the case where there are two agents but only a single valuable good to be allocated.} To circumvent this problem, relaxations of envy-freeness have been studied.
+Note that {an envy-free allocation} may fail to exist in the indivisible goods setting.\footnote{Consider the case where there are two agents but only a single valuable good to be allocated.} To circumvent this problem, relaxations of envy-freeness have been studied.
 One of the commonly considered relaxations is \emph{envy-freeness up to one good (EF1)}~\citep{LiptonMaMo04,Budish11}.
-An allocation is said to satisfy EF1 if no agent prefers the bundle of another agent following the removal of some good in the latter bundle.
+An allocation is said to satisfy EF1 if it is possible to eliminate any envy one agent has towards another agent by removing some good from the latter's bundle.
 An EF1 allocation with indivisible goods always exists and can be found in polynomial time~\citep{LiptonMaMo04,CaragiannisKuMo19}.